gnprice/zulip/requirements/README.md

 `./tools/update-locked-requirements` and the following steps to have the modified package installed in your dev environment, where it can be used for testing.

+### Developing custom modifications locally

+For a faster iteration cycle in local development, you can use a version of the upstream project that you edit in the same way as you edit the Zulip server's own code.

+TODO explain placing in /srv/zulip/PACKAGE

+Run `pip install --editable ./PACKAGE`.
+Then edit the package's code, restart `tools/run-dev`, and your change is live.

+(A nice further enhancement would be to make `tools/run-dev` automatically notice changes in the package the same way it notices changes in our own code.
+But currently it doesn't.)